 This is the world in which students will enter: cloud computing has untethered data from physical hard drives and rapidly multiplied what organizations can generate and store.
 Machine learning has enabled everyone from business and healthcare to the traffic app on a mobile phone to use existing data to identify patterns and predict future outcomes.
 And, while data has expanded, Baker says the cost of computing has, in many cases, contracted.

-“My particular interests are in functional genomics and heterogenous data integration.
+“My particular interests are in functional genomics and heterogeneous data integration.
 When I came here, the cost of sequencing a genome was around $100,000.
 Today, we’re down to $1,000.”

 To accelerate data science scholarship, an endowed chair position has been established in the data sciences through a transformative gift by Baylor benefactors Mark, BBA ’80 and Jenni, BSEd ’80, McCollum.
 A $3.5 million gift, made through Give Light, Baylor’s comprehensive philanthropy campaign, will establish The McCollum Family Chair in Data Sciences within Baylor ECS.
 The gift will help focus work in the complementary fields of bioinformatics, cybersecurity and business analytics.